newchuyalong/libgdx-learning/2D-Animation.md

 Using animations in libGdx is extremely simple.
 One constraint regarding the size of the spritesheet needs to be remembered: when using OpenGL 1.x, the size of sprite sheet has to be power of two. (check Texture for more information).

 The following code snippet will create an [Animation](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/Animation.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g2d/Animation.java) using the animation_sheet.png sprite-sheet and renders the animation to the screen.
 It is a very basic ApplicationListener.
-How to create one and what exactly it is, look [[here for textures|Spritebatch, textureregions, and sprite]].
+To see how to create one and what exactly it is, look [[here for textures|Spritebatch, textureregions, and sprite]].

 ```java
 public class Animator implements ApplicationListener {